JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-04-15-paligemma-2-mix.md

 The function `plot_masks` handles the visualization of the segmentation outcomes.
 It loads the original image and processes it for display.
 Two types of visualizations are provided:

-- Composite Overlay: All masks are combined and overlaid on the original image.
+- **Composite Overlay**: All masks are combined and overlaid on the original image.
-- Reconstructed Mask: Each reconstructed mask is plotted next to the composite overlay.
+- **Reconstructed Mask**: Each reconstructed mask is plotted next to the composite overlay.

 Using OpenCV for mask resizing and Matplotlib for plotting, the function creates a series of subplots to clearly display both composite and individual mask overlays.